 The Eternity Ring

 An eternity ring can also be described as a dress or formal wedding band.
 It is a solid band, set with gemstones, traditionally diamonds.

 Traditionally, an eternity ring was given to celebrate an anniversary, with some dispute over which anniversary they should be presented on.
 While anniversaries such as the tenth and fortieth list gemstones as the traditional gifts, many people take this to mean that an eternity band with that particular gemstone is appropriate for that anniversary.

 When an eternity ring is presented, the proper way to wear all three rings isn’t as well defined.
-One suggested way to wear them is to wear your wedding band closest to the hand, followed by the engagement ring, and finally the eternity ring.
+One suggested way of wearing them is to wear your wedding band closest to the hand, followed by the engagement ring, and finally the eternity ring.

-The bottom line is line is, the majority of people will wear all three rings.
-The order in which the rings are worn is essentially a matter of personal preference as well as what works best for the style of the rings in conjunction with each other.
+However, this may not always be practical and many people choose to wear the eternity ring on the corresponding finger of the right hand.
+The bottom line is, the order in which the rings are worn is essentially a matter of personal preference as well as what works best for the style of the rings in conjunction with each other.
 Essentially, there is no right or wrong way to wear them.